mrtrkmn/orbi/README.md

 - To add data from sec.gov website, you can set `CHECK_ON_SEC=True` in the command above. ( In our experiment this decreases hit rate of companies, preferred to be not used.
 This is added at first stages of the project and later discovered that it is not necessary. )

+**Make sure that you are defining the path to the config file correctly.**

 #### Crawl (scraping data from sec.gov website)